 Liz joined Elrha in 2016 and, alongside her colleague Jess, has helped shape Elrha’s identity, voice and place in the humanitarian community, while leading on Elrha’s strategic communications and supporting the entire team to better communicate what we do, why we do it and the difference our work is making.

-With a degree and background in journalism, Liz is an accredited PR Practitioner with eight years experience in leading communications activities in the international development, healthcare and not-for-profit sectors, holding senior communications and campaign roles in both in-house teams and agency.
+With a degree and background in journalism, Liz is a Chartered PR Practitioner with nearly a decade of experience in leading communications activities in the international development, healthcare and not-for-profit sectors, holding senior communications and campaign roles in both in-house teams and agency.
 She was extremely proud to win the CIPR’s (Chartered Institute of Public Relations) Outstanding Young Communicator Award in 2017.

 With a keen interest in digital and behaviour change communications, Liz is a determined and passionate communicator, with a strong belief in the power of communications to unite, connect and empower people around the world.